firefirehot/vanEmdeBoasTree/README.md

 vebTree(int passedU, int passedMax): Sets u when constructor is called and it inserts the first value into the tree.

+# Usual Van Emde Boas Tree Functions:

+insert(int x): insert a new number x into the tree.
+Assumes that the value does not already exist in the tree.

+deleteValueInTree(int x): delete the value x inside of the tree.
+Assumes that the value is in the tree.

+findPrevious(int x): finds the first value before x in the tree.

+findSuccessor(int x): finds the first value after x in the tree.

+returnMinimum(): returns the minimum value of the tree

+returnMaximum(): returns the maximum value of the tree.

+valueInTree(int x): Returns true if x is a value inside of the tree.
+Returns false otherwise.

 # Unique Functions:
 runVEBTreeFullTest(int maxNumber): Runs a test of insert, delete, min, max, and value in tree functions by creating three files of random numbers that range from 0 to maxNumber.